VoIP Resources VoIP Fundamentals VoIP Glossary

 The same goes with sales: You want your caller to be excited about talking to you.

 You might be thinking, “Great, thanks for the info, I’ll go pick something neutral, like classical, or upbeat, like pop.”
-Slow your roll—there’s a lot more to hold music than just genre.
+Slow your roll—there’s a lot more to this than just genre.

-A phone line isn’t a state of the art speaker system; its primary function is to make sure the call is connected.
-Volume changes, frequency, and distortion are all elements to consider when choosing hold music.
+A phone line isn’t a state-of-the-art speaker system; its primary function is to make sure the call is connected.
+Volume changes, frequency, and distortion are all elements to consider when choosing music for call waiting.

 The way we approach musical genres today is much more fluid, from both the musician and the listener’s perspectives.
 Thanks to the age of MP3 players and streaming services, we can group music by other metrics than language and style or what’s popular in our specific region.